 - 150 Baht/time = Permission to change or add conditions

 As an example you have a work permit to teach in Thailand.
 You work for ABC school in Bangkok.
 You have a part-time job on weekends at AB Language School in Minburi.
 The work permit does not cover the language school.
 You don’t need two work permits but can add an employer and add an address to the permit.
 Speak to our lawyers about these additions and the fees for changing these while in Thailand.
-Call us today or walk into our offices in Bangkok or Phuket for more information.
+Call us today or walk into our offices in Bangkok to secure your work permit in Thailand.
+Note that most schools and companies will pay the work permit fees in Thailand.

 The information contained in our website is for general information purposes only and does not constitute legal advices.
 For further information, please contact us.